qlik-oss/core-website/docs/documentation/apis/qix-engine-doc.md

 ## `CommitDraft`

-Commits the draft of an object that was previously created by invoking the _CreateDraft method_.<br>Committing a draft replaces the corresponding published object.
+Commits the draft of an object that was previously created by invoking the [`CreateDraft`](#createdraft) method.<br>Committing a draft replaces the corresponding published object.

 **Parameters:**